1) I have a solution of hydrochloric acid at pH 2. Is it alright to flush down the sink?

 17) Is it safe to pour seawater down the sanitary sewer drain? [

-protection-sinks] any quantity is fine if less than ten gallons never, must go down a seawater drain always ask Chris first
+protection-sinks] any quantity is fine if less than ten gallons never, must go down a seawater drain always ask my professor first

 Waste bottles get their own special label with what information? [ hazards-waste] date, chemical name, hazards date, lab name, chemicals in percents, hazards, maker date, lab name, full chemical names, percent of each, hazards, physical state